 Sharon Olds, a faculty member in New York University’s Creative Writing Program, has won the Pulitzer Prize for Poetry for “Stag’s Leap.”

-Sharon Olds, a faculty member in New York University’s Creative Writing Program and Department of English, has won the Pulitzer Prize for Poetry for “Stag’s Leap.”
+Sharon Olds, below, a faculty member in NYU’s Creative Writing Program and Department of English, has won the Pulitzer Prize for Poetry for “Stag’s Leap.”

+The Pulitzer Board described the verses as a compilation "of unflinching poems on the author’s divorce that examine love, sorrow, and the limits of self-knowledge."

 The verses in “Stag’s Leap” (Alfred A. Knopf), which the Pulitzer Board described as a “book of unflinching poems on the author’s divorce that examine love, sorrow, and the limits of self-knowledge,” were written after the end of Olds’ 30-year marriage in 1997.